oopsvincent/music-recommender-app/README.md

 ### 🎵 **Music Recommender Web App**

 The **Music Recommender App** is a web-based platform designed to suggest personalized music recommendations based on user preferences.
-Built using **React + TypeScript (frontend)** and **Flask (backend)**, the app collects user input via surveys and delivers curated music suggestions without relying on external APIs.
+Built using **React + JavaScript (frontend)** and **Flask (backend)**, the app collects user input via surveys and delivers curated music suggestions without relying on external APIs.

 ---